Tuition Payment Policy

 - Practicing with an athletic team

-- Step 4: All new full-time undergraduate HC students may obtain laptops
+- All new full-time undergraduate HC students may obtain laptops

 Past Due Balances